 Eagles concentrate below Mississippi locks and dams in winter where open water provides prey for these fish-eating birds.
 Among our favorite spots for viewing these majestic birds is below Lock and Dam 2 at Hastings, Minnesota.
-Take the trail in Hasting's River Flats Park to the observation platform, which is a good location from which to watch eagles roosting, fishing, and interacting with each other.
+Take the trail in Hasting's River Flats Park north to the observation platform, which is a good location from which to watch eagles roosting, fishing, and interacting with each other.

 Geocaching is always a fun activity and provides exercise as well.
 Strap on a pair of cross country skis or snowshoes and go geocaching.
 Check our geocaching page for places to go.